Medically reviewed on February 9, 2018

 If you use methadone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Do not breast-feed while taking methadone.
 This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I use methadone?

-Follow all directions on your prescription label.
-Methadone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Follow all directions on your prescription label and read all medication guides.
 Never use methadone in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if the medicine does not relieve your pain.

 Never use methadone tablets or liquid to make a mixture for injecting the drug into your vein.
-This practice has resulted in death with the misuse of methadone and similar prescription drugs.
+This practice has resulted in death with the misuse of prescription drugs.

 You should not stop using methadone suddenly.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
 Methadone is a drug of abuse and you should be aware if anyone is using it improperly.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.